taziksh/catan-llm/README.md

 On held-out games we find that our GRPO model wins 4/100, compared to the DPO baseline's 3/100 (no statistical difference).

+We scored the same decisions a second time (i.e. 8 fresh rollouts per move) and a different move came out 31 2/3 of the time.
+This suggests that the "rewards" were mostly luck (dice).

 ### limitations of imitation

 How well did both the teacher and the student do, against the best possible move?
 We define this "regret" and measure it by letting a scripted policy start from the move and play out 8 samples of the game.
 Each playout scores 0 for a loss and 1 for a win, and a move's value is the average over its 8 playouts.